LaviSchlyter/Deep-learning-framework-from-scratch/Project_1/Readme.md

   to make it a bit faster to run on the VM.
 * `experiment_report` reproduces all the experiments we talk about in the report
 * `experiment_explorer` contains different experiments used during the project, some of which we later dropped.

+# VM Bug

+When running on the VM, sometimes our model training suddenly begins producing nan values during training.
+We could not reproduce this issue on either of our laptops, on both Windows, Linux, and device CPU and CUDA.
+To attempt to stop this issue from happening, the model test.py currently trains is not exactly the one from the report, it's a variant with auxiliary weight a=1 and loss function LossMSE instead.
+This seems to crash a lot less often.
+The final accuracy is still close to the one in the report.